-The ITChatter Series, hosted by the Ag IT team and invited speakers, is a monthly lunch conversation about different technologies and their uses.
-The chatter gets started at 12:15 and will wrap up by 12:50.
+The ITChatter Series, hosted by the Ag IT team and invited speakers, was a monthly lunch conversation about different technologies and their uses.
+Each session is about 45 minutes in length.

 Below are a list of the recorded sessions.
 Click on the Read More link to view the recording.

 Slides for previous IT Chatters are available on our Training Handouts page.
 If prompted, you will need to log in with your AG\userid (ie. AG\jxs138) and your AG password.

 Future ITChatter sessions will be offered on as needed basis and will be posted on the Scheduled Training page.

 There is a new breed of attacks being used by hackers today and it is important that you are aware of the risks.
 Vince Verbeke from Ag IT will look at how hacked Facebook accounts and phishing attacks are being used in 2013.
 You may be prepared for "Spear" phishing emails, but are you also ready for "watering hole" attacks.
 Vince will take you through the security basics to ensure that you don't fall victim to an out of the ordinary request from a friend.